protontypes/open-sustainable-technology/README.md

 - [The IDAES Toolkit](https://github.com/IDAES/idaes-pse) - Aims to provide multi-scale, simulation-based, open source computational tools and models to support the design, analysis, optimization, scale-up, operation and troubleshooting of innovative, advanced energy systems.
 - [Temoa](https://github.com/TemoaProject/temoa) - Tools for Energy Model Optimization and Analysis (Temoa) is an open source modeling framework for conducting energy system analysis.
 - [PowerSystemDataModel](https://github.com/ie3-institute/PowerSystemDataModel) - Provides an extensive data model capable of modeling energy systems with high granularity e.g. for bottom-up simulations.
-- [PyPSA-Eur-Sec](https://github.com/PyPSA/pypsa-eur-sec) - A Sector-Coupled Open Optimisation Model of the European Energy System.
+- [PyPSA-Eur](https://github.com/PyPSA/pypsa-eur) - A Sector-Coupled Open Optimization Model of the European Transmission System.
 - [antaresViz](https://github.com/rte-antares-rpackage/antaresViz) - Visualize the results of Antares, an Open Source power system simulator meant to be used by anybody placing value in quantifying the adequacy or the economic performance of interconnected energy systems, at short or remote time horizons.
 - [antaresRead](https://github.com/rte-antares-rpackage/antaresRead) - Import, manipulate and explore the results of an Antares simulation.
 - [Spine-Toolbox](https://github.com/Spine-project/Spine-Toolbox) - An application to define, manage, and execute various energy system simulation models.